-We are focused on advancing the Bear Lodge Rare Earth Element ("REE") Project located near the town of Sundance in northeast Wyoming.
+We have been focused on advancing the Bear Lodge REE Project located near the town of Sundance in northeast Wyoming.
 The Bear Lodge REE Project consists of several large, disseminated REE deposits and a proposed hydrometallurgical plant to be located near Upton, Wyoming.
 The Bear Lodge REE Project is one of the highest-grade REE deposits identified in North America and one of the highest-grade europium deposits in the world.
-In addition, the Bear Lodge REE Project has a favorable distribution of the remaining critical rare earth elements, which the Company defines as neodymium, praseodymium, dysprosium, terbium and yttrium.
+In addition, the Bear Lodge REE Project has a favorable distribution of the remaining critical rare earth elements ("CREE"), which the Company defines as neodymium, praseodymium, dysprosium, europium, terbium and yttrium.

 In its development efforts for the Bear Lodge REE Project, the Company has done extensive laboratory bench-scale and pilot plant testing on appropriate metallurgical processes to recover saleable rare earth products and has filed five patents on its metallurgical innovations.
-Among them, it has pilot tested and filed for patent protection on a rare earth separation technique that modifies conventional solvent extraction ("SX") methods used for rare earth separation to be more efficient and environmentally sound, involving no waste effluents being discharged from the process.
-The Company believes that its innovations on conventional SX processing could also apply to other mineral commodities, and is currently investigating opportunities to apply its processing technology to such commodities including uranium, scandium, vanadium and others.
+Among them, it has pilot tested and filed for patent protection on a rare earth separation technique that modifies conventional solvent extraction ("SX") methods used for rare earth separation to be more efficient and environmentally sound, involving no waste effluents discharged from the process.

 We have placed the Bear Lodge REE Project under care-and-maintenance, and all permitting activities have been suspended.
-At present, we are focused on raising capital and/or seeking strategic partners to resume our efforts to complete elemental separation test work and technical studies.
-Based on current permitting timetables and other factors, the Company anticipates it could receive all permits and licenses for the Bear Lodge REE project approximately 12 to 18 months after resuming permitting efforts.
-If we obtain the requisite financing, the Company's plan is to resume development activities, including working in parallel (with permitting activities) to advance engineering in preparation for the feasibility study, to gain strategic partners and off-take customers, to evaluate a modular approach to development beginning with a smaller initial production facility and to scale up its REE separation test work in further pilot plant testing.
-The Company's ability to begin construction activities on the Project will be subject to (i) the availability of adequate capital, (ii) a positive FS, (iii) securing off-take customers, (iv) obtaining necessary permits and licenses, (v) Board approval, and (vi) other factors.
+At present, we are focused on raising capital and/or seeking strategic partners to resume our rare earth element efforts to complete elemental separation test work and technical studies.
+Based on current permitting timetables and other factors, the Company anticipates that it could receive all permits and licenses for the Bear Lodge REE Project approximately 18 to 30 months after resuming permitting efforts.
+If we obtain the requisite financing, our plan is to resume development activities, including working in parallel (with permitting activities) to advance engineering in preparation for the Feasibility Study, to gain strategic partners and off-take customers, to evaluate a modular approach to development beginning with a smaller initial production facility and to scale up its REE separation test work in further pilot plant testing.
+Our ability to begin construction activities on the Bear Lodge REE Project will be subject to (i) the availability of adequate capital, (ii) a positive FS, (iii) securing off-take customers, (iv) obtaining necessary permits and licenses, (v) Board approval, and (vi) other factors.

 The Bear Lodge REE Project deposit is located near excellent mining infrastructure, including good road access and a power line within two kilometers of the property.
-The project site is 100 kilometers east of Gillette, Wyoming, a major infrastructure, support and logistics center for coal mines in the Powder River Basin that should provide for ready access to the required production supplies and materials as well as skilled labor.
+The Bear Lodge REE Project site is 100 kilometers east of Gillette, Wyoming, a major infrastructure, support and logistics center for coal mines in the Powder River Basin that should provide for ready access to the required production supplies and materials as well as skilled labor.
 The deposit is also situated 64 kilometers from the nearest railhead at Upton, Wyoming, allowing access to major distribution channels from the proposed hydrometallurgical plant.
-The Bear Lodge REE Project has favorable community acceptance, and Wyoming is one of the top-ranked mining jurisdictions globally (based on the Fraser Institute's 2015 ranking of 122 jurisdictions).